phishinchips67-lang/Electronics-Bible/README.md

+QUICKNOTE: THE FULL MERGER FOR A FILE OF SUCH SCALE KEEPS FAILING.
+I WILL NEED SOME TIME LATER TO HANDLE THIS.
+TILL THEN, YOU CAN ALWAYS ACCESS INDIVIDUAL CHAPTERS FROM THE my-resources BRANCH.
+THANKS!

 # From Rock to Radio: The Electronics Bible

 A complete interactive guide to electronics, from first principles to advanced theory.
 Built for hobbyists and engineers alike.